monapdx/GitPod/instructions.md

-Good additions.
-I'd actually separate those into a **"Writing Episodes"** section, since that's the one place where the workflow differs from what people might expect.

 # Using GitHub as a Fictional Podcast Platform

 GitPod transforms a standard GitHub repository into the production infrastructure for a fictional podcast.
 Instead of using GitHub to manage software, you'll use its built-in features to manage episodes, audience interaction, publishing, and your show's public website.